mariacer/cl_in_rnns/README.md

 For details on this approach please refer to [our paper](https://arxiv.org/abs/2006.12109).
 In addition, a short overview is given in [this talk](https://iclr.cc/virtual/2021/poster/2851) and we summarize some key points from our paper in [this talk](https://www.youtube.com/watch?v=sFNAXF8H0IY).
 Experiments on continual learning with hypernetworks using static data can be found in [this repository](https://github.com/chrhenning/hypercl).

+If you are interested in working with **hypernetworks in PyTorch**, check out the package [hypnettorch](https://github.com/chrhenning/hypnettorch).

 ## Copy Task Experiments